In Depth Baby Product Reviews Led by a Pediatrician

 What's the Best Value?

 While safety seats are not the gear categories where you should sacrifice potential safety for a lower price, there are budget-friendly boosters with impressive performances across metrics that most families can afford.
-The Chicco KidFit Zip Air Plus 2-in-1 is a great value booster with one of the best crash test scores in the group.
+The Chicco KidFit Zip Air Plus 2-in-1 is a great value booster with one of the better crash test scores in the group.
 While it isn't the cheapest, if you can stretch your budget or might use it for multiple children, this booster offers a lot for a below-average price.
-Often, with sales, it is even less expensive than our best buy option, the Diono Cambria 2.
-This wallet-loving option isn't the best overall, but it does offer impressive crash test results for the price, which is why it won the award.
+The UPPAbaby Alta v2 is the only value option.
+While still on the spendier side for a booster, this seat has the same crash test score as the Chicco but offers a somewhat better ease of use.
+It isn't as comfy as the CHicco, so which is best for you depends on your goals.
 The BubbleBum is also inexpensive, but given the lower scores in most metrics, we think it should be a travel and carpool-only option.
 However, the lower price means saving yourself the hassle of moving your everyday seat or carrying a high-backed booster while on travel.

 booster seat - the peg perego viaggio flex offers better crash test performance...